|

 This mortgage is available to qualified military personnel, reservists and veterans (see www.homeloans.va.gov/elig2.htm for more details).
 Applicants should secure a certificate of eligibility from their local lending office and submit it to a VA-approved private lender.
 If the loan is approved, the VA guarantees the loan when it is closed.

-® Energy Efficient Mortgages
+ENERGY STAR® Energy Efficient Mortgages

 These mortgages, unlike those insured by the FHA and VA, are not guaranteed by a particular federal agency.
 At the time of this writing, the Environmental Protection Agency’s ENERGY STAR program listed 49 private lenders who offer home buyer assistance, home energy rating assistance, special financing, and other assistance to applicants buying homes with the ENERGY STAR rating.
 The EPA requires ENERGY STAR-approved lenders who offer FHA EEMs to provide those to qualified borrowers.
 Borrowers should apply directly to those lenders listed on the ENERGY STAR website.